 This is a more fun way to keep track of the food you eat.
 MealLogger is a photo food journal which helps you keep yourself accountable by sharing a photo of your meal with others.
 It is a unique app that connects you directly with a health professional, usually a registered dietitian.
 You snap a photo of what you eat, add a brief description and upload it to your account.
 The nutrition coach will then review your meal online, providing advice and guidance to improve your diet.
 Having a pictorial evidence of how you’re feeding yourself, is a great way to maintain proper portion sizes and can help to stop overeating and snacking.

 We suggest some other methods to track your calories and macros in our ultimate tracking guide too.

 Connect To Other Apps And Devices

-Both MyFitnessPal and LoseIt make tracking incredibly easy.
-Both platforms integrate with other top health and fitness devices, trackers and apps to provide a seamless, connected experience.
+MyFitnessPal and LoseIt make tracking incredibly easy.
+They both integrate with other top health and fitness devices, trackers and apps to provide a seamless, connected experience.
 Both apps connect with Fitbit, Jawbone UP, Strava, Runkeeper, MapMyFitness, Misfit and more!
-Users can also track steps right from the built-in step tracker in their phones so no additional tracker is required.
+Users can also track steps right from the built-in step tracker on their phones so no additional tracker is required.
 MyFitnessPal alone connects with over 50 devices and apps and adjust your goals automatically to take into account your actual daily activity

 To Macro or Not?